Against Me!: 2011–2017: Transgender Dysphoria Blues and Shape Shift with Me

-Grace had expressed the desire to release at least one album per year for the next decade and that Grace hoped to record Against Me!'s sixth studio album in Winter 2011.
-As well as this, she spoke of releasing a 7" on Sabot Productions before Summer 2011, featuring two original songs.
-This was announced as being Russian Spies / Occult Enemies, which was released on June 14, 2011.
-In the same studio session, the band recorded a cover of the theme song for a season 8 episode of One Tree Hill, which aired May 3.
+In 2010 Grace had expressed the desire to release at least one album per year for the next decade.

 On June 3, 2011, the band announced that they started their own record label, Total Treble.
-In July 2011, the band released "Black Crosses" which were demos /alternate versions of songs from "White Crosses".
+In July 2011, the band released "Black Crosses" which were demos and alternate versions of songs from "White Crosses".
 In September 2011, Grace built a recording studio in Elkton, Florida, for future Against Me! projects.
 The studio has since been named Total Treble Studio.
 The first band to record an album in the studio were Cheap Girls from Lansing, Michigan, with their album Giant Orange.

 In May 2012 Grace publicly came out as transgender, having dealt with gender dysphoria since childhood, and began her transition.
 "I felt like I drop-kicked them in the face," she said of informing the other members of Against Me!
 "We had the most awkward hug ever, and then they left.
 And the second I shut the door, I was like, 'What the fuck did I just do?'"
 Gender dysphoria is the theme of the band's sixth studio album, an autobiographical account of Laura Jane Grace's experience as a trans woman and of social and body dysphoria.
 They began recording in February 2012 at Total Treble Studio, working without Butch Vig, who produced New Wave and White Crosses.
 Instead, Grace was acting as both recording engineer and record producer for the album.
 Weinberg departed the group that December.
 Drummer Atom Willard filled in with the band for their 2013 Australian tour dates, and was confirmed as the band's new drummer on July 31, 2013.
 In March 2013, the band canceled their US tour with Bad Religion.
 In May 2013, bassist Andrew Seward also announced his departure from the band.
 Grace expressed that she felt the band wouldn't have continued under the name Against Me! were it not for the then-upcoming record having a message she wanted to spread.
 On June 24, 2013, Grace announced that recording for Transgender Dysphoria Blues was finished.
 Grace went on a solo tour in August in a handful of east coast US cities in support of the record.